UCAS code: K100

 At the end of Year 2, you can select whether you wish to take the three-year BA or four-year MA honours programme.

 The three-year BA route offers a direct route to ARB part 1.

 In this year, you will be able to develop your own personal interests in architecture with a range of studio options within the design courses.

 Teaching takes place across a range of facilities all located in the Central Area.

-The University is investing in the ECA estate and facilities to further develop our flexible, stimulating, supportive and sustainable learning and research environment for students and staff.
+The University is investing in the Edinburgh College of Art estate and facilities.
+This will further develop our supportive, stimulating and sustainable learning and research environment.

 How will I learn?

 You will be taught through a mix of:

 - practical experience